-The bill would increase the minimum wage in four 50-cent increments, starting Oct.
-1, to $10.25 an hour in October 2020.
+A bill introduced Thursday would increase the minimum wage in four 50-cent increments starting October 1 of this year, to $10.25 an hour in October 2020.

 After 2020, the minimum wage would increase by a percentage equal to the cost-of-living adjustment under the federal Social Security Act.

-A similar bill passed the Democrat-led Senate last year but stalled in the House amid opposition from small-business owners.
+A similar bill passed the Democrat-led Senate last year but stalled in the House after being roundly criticized by small business owners.

 Supporters say an increase would help struggling low-wage earners.
 Opponents believe it would lead to businesses hiring fewer workers and passing on any wage increase to consumers, making goods and services more expensive.